Art as Healing, Life as Art

 Meng Du (she/her b.1986, Beijing, China) graduated from the Graphic Design program of Central Academy of Fine Arts, Beijing (B.F.A.) in 2008 and the Department of Glass Program of Rochester Institute of Technology (M.F.A.) in 2013.
 Currently, she is living and working in Beijing.
 Her work has continued to exhibit in China, Europe, and in the U.S.A., including Shanghai Museum of Glass, Shanghai (2023); Genesis Foundation, Beijing (2022); Today Art Museum, Beijing (2021); The Delaware Contemporary, U.S.A.
 (2020); Fou Gallery, New York (2022/2019/2016); Shanghai Museum of Glass, Shanghai (2018) and The International Exhibition of Glass Kanazawa at Shiinoki Cultural Complex, Ishikawa Prefecture, Japan (2016).
 Meng’s solo show at Fou Gallery (2016) signifies the debut of her artistic career, marking her inaugural solo exhibition.
 She served as a residency artist at Seto International Ceramic & Glass Art Exchange Program, Seto, Japan (2021) and Aichi University of Education Glass Program, Aichi, Japan (2017).
 She was invited to give lectures at TEDTalk (2024), YiXi (2020) and ROG International Art Project Online Symposium (2020).
 In 2016, she won the Honorable Mention for The International Exhibition of Glass Kanazawa (Kanazawa, Japan).
 In 2018, she won the 2018 Saxe Emerging Artist Award at 48th Glass Art Society Conference (Venice, Italy).
 She is the youngest artist who presented a solo exhibition at the Shanghai Museum of Glass.
 Her work is in the permanent collection of Burberry (Shanghai), Corning Glass Works (Shanghai), Shanghai Museum of Glass, Zhuzhong Collection (Beijing) and Victoria and Albert Museum (London).

 Yang Yan (she/her, b.
-Guangzhou, China) As assistant curator of the collection for the Division of Asian and Mediterranean Art, which comprises works of art from Asia, the Islamic world, and ancient Mediterranean areas spanning more than 7,000 years, Yang coordinates and prepares permanent collections installations, conducts collections research, facilitates new acquisitions and loans, collaborates with faculty, and supports curricular gallery projects and special exhibitions.
+Guangzhou, China) works at the Harvard Art Museums as assistant curator of the collection for the Division of Asian and Mediterranean Art, which comprises works of art from Asia, which comprises works of art from Asia, the Islamic world, and ancient Mediterranean areas spanning more than 7,000 years, Yang coordinates and prepares permanent collections installations, conducts collections research, facilitates new acquisitions and loans, collaborates with faculty, and supports curricular gallery projects and special exhibitions.
 Her research interests focus on East Asian art.
 Recently, she helped organize and support the exhibitions Objects of Addiction: Opium, Empire, and the Chinese Art Trade (2023–24), Earthly Delights: 6,000 Years of Asian Ceramics (2022), and Painting Edo: Japanese Art from the Feinberg Collection (2020–21), among others.

 Wendy Letven (she/her, b.1962, Philadelphia, U.S.A.) is a multidisciplinary artist working in sculpture, installation and painting in the New York area.
 Raised in Philadelphia, she received a B.F.A. from Tyler School of Art and an M.F.A. from Hunter College.
 She currently teaches Art and Design at New York University and at Parsons School of Design.
 She has created installations for Riverside Park Conservancy (New York, 2021), Urban Outfitter Headquarter (Philadelphia, 2020), PULSE Art Fair (Miami, 2019), Portal: Governors Island Art Fair (New York, 2019), Art on Paper Fair (New York, 2019), Market Art + Design (Bridgehampton, New York, 2019), Flatiron Prow Artspace (New York, 2018), and The Sheila R. Johnson Gallery at the New School (New York, 2018) among others.
 She is a MacDowell Colony Fellow and a recipient of a Workspace Grant from Dieu Donne Papermill in New York.
 Recently Letven was awarded a commission for NYC's Percent for the Arts Fund to create a large ceiling sculpture for a new public school in New York (2022).